tetsuyahoshino137/tetsuyahoshino137.github.io/_pages/about.md

 Working Papers
 ======
-- **Rational Inattention and Endogenous Volatility: A Large Deviation Approach**
-with Takashi Ui
+**Rational Inattention and Endogenous Volatility: A Large Deviation Approach** :   with Takashi Ui

-Startup
-:   A startup company or startup is a company or temporary organization designed to search for a repeatable and scalable business model.

-- **Information Acquisition and Free-Riding in Elections with Opinion Polls**
-with Andrei Gomberg
+**Information Acquisition and Free-Riding in Elections with Opinion Polls** :   with Andrei Gomberg

 - **Two-Sided Markets and Restricted Boltzmann Machines**
 with Romans Pancs